 Lowcountry Continuum of Care (CoC) uses a Coordinated Entry System (CES) that covers a seven county service area (including Charleston County) and therefore employs unique aspects to address the differing needs that exist in these urban and rural settings.
 Outreach coordinators target both known locations where persons live unsheltered and service sites where homeless persons go to receive services.
 Most people access coordinated entry through the housing crisis line and the CoC website.
 They assess all households engaged through outreach and/or who seek housing assistance to determine their level of vulnerability and appropriateness for housing interventions.
 The CES is advertised and participated in by all service providers in the service area and by the housing crisis line, a human services information call center.
 This emergency hotline takes the burden of navigation off of the individual or family and ensures that everyone in the community has equal access to the services available.
-All federally funded housing services providers use HMIS (or comparable database for domestic violence, AIDS and legal service providers) to build and update our Prioritization List and a By-Name List on an ongoing basis.
+All federally funded housing services provided within the CoC are prioritized based upon vulnerability.
+Outreach workers and service providers use HMIS (or comparable database for domestic violence, AIDS and legal service providers) to build and update our Prioritization List and a By-Name List on an ongoing basis.